unrealwork/axibase-collector/installation-on-docker.md

 Take note of the public port assigned to axibase-collector container, e.g. **32769** in the example above.

+## Login

-Enter `https://docker_hostname:public_port` to access the web interface and to setup an [administrator account](configure-administrator-account.md).
+Open https://hostname:9443 in your browser and create an [administrator account](configure-administrator-account.md).

+## Setup ATSD Connection

+Configure [ATSD Server connection](atsd-server-connection.md) to send data into an Axibase Time Series Database instance.

 ## Troubleshooting